ironpeakservices/ironpeak.be/content/blog/PPPwned.md

 **How a jailbreak chain usually works.** PS4 exploitation historically followed a layered formula.
 A browser exploit (the console ships a WebKit-based browser) gets you unprivileged code execution in a sandboxed process.
 A second bug escapes that sandbox.
 A kernel vulnerability chains on top to escalate from userland into ring-0, where the console's code-signing checks, syscall restrictions, and general "jail" can finally be turned off.
 Firmware 9.00 was the last major milestone built on that browser-first formula.

 PPPwn skips the first two stages entirely.
 Instead of going in through a user-facing entry point like the browser, it goes straight for the kernel over the network, through a legacy protocol implementation that was never hardened against a determined attacker.
 That's the "different kind of entry point" this whole post is about.

-## Introduction

-For years, PlayStation 4 exploitation followed a predictable formula: gain code execution through the browser, escape the sandbox, then use a kernel vulnerability to take full control.
-Firmware 9.00 marked the last major milestone in that lineage.

-Firmware 11.00 broke that pattern.
-Not because the system got meaningfully more secure, but because the entry point moved somewhere far less obvious: the network stack.

-This post is a cited walkthrough of the PPP-based kernel exploit publicly released as **PPPwn** by Andy Nguyen (theflow0), <cite index="5-1">a kernel remote code execution exploit for PlayStation 4 up to firmware 11.00</cite>.
-Every technical claim about the underlying bug traces back to the original FreeBSD security advisory, FreeBSD's actual 2006 patch, and Sony's own HackerOne disclosure of the rediscovery.
-It doesn't reconstruct the console-specific weaponization: the heap grooming, KASLR defeat, and ROP chain TheFlow built on top of the bug and covered in his TyphoonCon talk.
-Those specifics aren't public, so they aren't guessed at here.

 ---